 Navratilova had claimed a total of 18 Grand Slam singles titles, with a record nine Wimbledon crowns, six of them successively between 1982 and 1987.
 In 1994, she had already accumulated 31 Grand Slam doubles titles, as well as seven in mixed doubles.
-Only the mixed doubles Australian Open title was missing from a Boxed Set of Grand Slams; winning all the four events in singles, doubles and mixed doubles.
+Only the mixed doubles Australian Open title was missing from a Boxed Set of Grand Slams – winning all the four events in singles, doubles and mixed doubles.

-She also held a record of six consecutive Grand Slam titles between Wimbledon in 1983 and the US Open in 1984 (back then, the Australian Open was played in December), and she had secured the world No 1 spot for 332 weeks, a record at the time.
+She also held a record of six consecutive Grand Slam titles between Wimbledon in 1983 and the US Open in 1984 (back then, the Australian Open was played in December), and she had held the world No 1 spot for 332 weeks, a record at the time.

 Miriam Oremans, from the Netherlands, was born in 1972.
 She obtained her best ranking of world No 25 in 1993 after reaching her first final on the tour in Eastbourne (where she was beaten by Navratilova, 2-6, 6-2, 6-3) and the fourth round at Wimbledon (losing to Jana Novotna, 7-5, 4-6, 6-4).
 In 1994, she dropped in the rankings after suffering an injury before the Australian Open and, arriving at Roland-Garros, she had not won a main-draw match since early March.

-Navratilova was not her true self and she soon lost the first set, 6-4.
-In the second set, she had a glimmer of hope when she held two break points at 3-2 but Oremans courageously held serve.
+Navratilova was not her true self on the day and she soon lost the first set, 6-4.
+In the second set, she had a glimmer of hope as she held two break points at 3-2 but Oremans courageously held serve.
 It wasn’t long before Navratilova, down 5-4, faced a match point.
 The Dutchwoman attacked the net and Navratilova’s backhand passing shot was long.
 Navratilova was defeated in the first round of a Grand Slam event for the first time since the 1976 US Open.

-Later, according to the L.A Times she said: “I have never done that before [smashing her racket].
+Later, according to the Los Angeles Times she said: “I have never done that before [smashing her racquet].
 And I hope I never will again.
 But at that point I was too disappointed to care about anything.
 I get misty eyed.
 I think that is why I was more affected by losing, because I know this is the last time.
-I will finally get to go the Louvre.
+I will finally get to go the Louvre.”

-In 2004, she played at Roland-Garros one last time, losing to Gisela Dulko of Argentina in the first round.
-She received a controversial wild card into Wimbledon, where at 47, she would incredibly win her first-round 6-0, 6-1 against world No 102 Catalina Castano, before losing again to Dulko, this time in three sets, 3-6, 6-3, 6-3.
-In 2006, a few weeks from her 50th birthday, she would win the mixed doubles title at the US Open, partnering Bob Bryan, to finish her career on yet another victory.
+In 2004, she played at Roland-Garros one final time, losing to Gisela Dulko, of Argentina, in the first round.
+She received a controversial wild card into Wimbledon, where at the age of 47, she would incredibly win her first-round 6-0, 6-1 against world No 102 Catalina Castano, before losing again to Dulko, this time in three sets, 3-6, 6-3, 6-3.
+In 2006, a few weeks shy of her 50th birthday, she would win the mixed doubles title at the US Open, partnering Bob Bryan, to finish her career with yet another Slam title.